headzoo/bitcoin-wallet-api/README.md

 Class Documentation
 -------------------
+The full class API documentation is available in the `/docs` directory.

 ##### Headzoo\CoinTalk\JsonRPC
 Core class which directly communicates with Bitcoin wallets supporting the JSON-RPC API.
 This class provides a single